 Temperatures at layers 3 km apart in altitude were therefore correlated with those at 42 km as a reference altitude (near stratopause).
-The results are shown in Fig.3 for HAMMONIA model run up to 105 km (red dots).
+The results are shown in Fig. 3 for the HAMMONIA model run up to 105 km (red dots).
 A corresponding analysis for the much longer model run of ECHAM6 is also shown (black squares, up to 78 km).
-Two important results are obtained: 1) There is an oscillatory vertical structure in the correlation coefficient r with two maxima in the upper stratosphere and upper mesosphere/lower thermosphere, respectively, and two minima in the lower stratosphere and in the mesosphere, respectively (for HAMMONIA).
-The correlations are highly significant near the upper three of these extrema (see the 95% lines in Fig. 3 for HAMMONIA; the significance is much better for ECHAM6).
-2.)
-The correlations in the two different data sets are nearly the same above the troposphere.
+Two important results are obtained: 1) There is an oscillatory vertical structure in the correlation coefficient r with a maximum in the upper mesosphere/lower thermosphere, and two minima in the lower stratosphere and in the mesosphere, respectively (for HAMMONIA).
+The correlations are highly significant near the upper three of these extrema (see the 95% lines in Fig. 3).
+2) The correlations in the two different data sets are nearly the same above the troposphere.
 This is remarkable because the two sets cover time intervals very different in length (34 years vs 400 years, respectively).
 Therefore, the correlation structure appears to be a basic property of the atmosphere (see below).